SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 to other functions as arguments under certain conditions.
-This restriction allows Swift to perform all of its checks for memory exclusivity violations in nonescaping closures when your code compiles, rather than performing those checks while your code is running.
+This restriction allows Swift to perform all of its checks for conflicting access to memory in nonescaping closures when your code compiles, rather than performing those checks while your code is running.